 It is a sign, because God has given it to us expressly for that purpose.
-See our text: "To be a sign between me and them." i.e. between God and the children of Israel.
+See our test: "To be a sign between me and them," that is between God and the children of Israel.

-Now another question will evidently arise: Who are the children of Israel?
-I answer, while the first covenant was standing, they were the children of Jacob, descendents of the twelve tribes;-but that covenant they broke: see Leviticus
+Now another question will evidently arise: "Who are the children of Israel?"
+I answer, while the first covenant was standing, they were the children of Jacob, descendants of the twelve tribes; -but that covenant they broke.
+This covenant was broken as Moses had foretold.
+Then Jesus Christ brought in a new covenant which continued the sign of the Sabbath, and prepared another people, by writing His law upon their hearts.
+These now are the true Israel; for the changing of the subjects never did, nor ever